Samsung/tizen-docs/docs/application/dotnet/get-started/wearable/first-xaml-app.md

 After you make UI changes in your application code, you do not need to rebuild or redeploy the application.

-You will see that your changes are immediately reflected on your emulator while you are in debugging mode.
+While you are in debugging mode, your changes are immediately reflected on your emulator .

 > [!NOTE]
 > The XAML Hot Reload feature is available for Tizen XAML App and Tizen Wearable XAML App.